ocular-d/openapi-guide/docs/design/what-is-api-design.md

 - It focuses on its users
 - It meets initial expectations and continues to behave consistently and predictably
 - It's easy to work with.
-This means that its resources and operations are relatable and can be easily memorized
+This means that its resources and operations are relatable and can be memorized
 - It's hard to misuse.
 This means that implementing and integrating with an API with good design will be a straightforward process, and writing incorrect code will be a less likely outcome.
 It has informative feedback, and doesn’t enforce strict guidelines on the API’s end consumer
 - It's complete and concise.
 A complete API will make it possible for developers to create full-fledged applications that use the data you expose.